How to Choose the Right Photo for a Custom Photo Puzzle

 - Photos with embedded watermarks.
 Watermarks print as they appear.
 Pick a clean original; if you cannot remove a watermark from a photo you have rights to, message us and we can sometimes assist.

-Common Boolean questions on photo selection: is 300 DPI enough for a photo puzzle, can you make a custom puzzle from a phone photo, will a low-resolution photo work on a custom puzzle, and what photo size do I need for a 1000-piece puzzle.
+Common Boolean questions on photo selection: is 300 DPI enough for a photo puzzle, can you make a custom puzzle from a phone photo, will a low-resolution photo work on a custom puzzle, what photo size do I need for a 1000-piece puzzle, and can you make a puzzle from an old photo.
+Once your photo is ready, browse the full range of custom photo puzzles to pick the format.

 Frequently Asked Questions

-Can I use an iPhone or Android phone photo for a puzzle?
+Can I use a phone photo for a puzzle?

 Yes.
-Modern smartphone photos taken within the last five years almost always meet the resolution requirements.
 Pull the original from your camera roll rather than a social-media downloaded copy.

 What is the minimum photo resolution for a 1000-piece puzzle?